bhavay1998/sql_ecomm_analytics/README.md

 # Ecommerce and Web Analytics
-This project is based on the Udemy course by John Pauler - <i>[Advanced SQL: MySQL for Ecommerce & Web Analytics](https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/)</i>.
+This project is based on the Udemy course by John Pauler - <i>[Advanced SQL: MySQL for Ecommerce & Web Analytics](https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/)</i>. <br>
+The project assumes the role of a eCommerce database analyst for a newly launched eCommerce startup named <i>Maven Fuzzy Factory</i>.
+The project's primary focus is not only to develop advanced SQL queries, but to thoroughly emphasise the ´´´business logic´´´ behind it.

 ## Objective
-The aim of the project is to help the management steer the business in the right direction, by assuming the role of a Web Analyst.
+The aim of the project is to help the management (i.e. CEO, marketing director and website manager) grow the business and understand how to improve performance.
+Specifially,

+steer the business in the right direction, by assuming the role of a Web Analyst.
 Maven Fuzzy Factory is an online retailer that has just begun to generate sales.
 All analyses are performed by querying the ecommerce database using MySQL Client with Jupyter Notebooks.
 The entire code can be reproduced on MySQL Workbench.

-## Preparing the Database
+## About the Database
-The database can be generated with the *SQL text file* provided in the repository.
-Link: <u> https://github.com/bhavay1998/Web_Analytics/blob/main/preparing_workbench_vApril2022.sql </u>
+The project is based on an eCommerce database built from scratch by John Pauler, member of the Maven Analytics team.
+Instead of working on random samples of data, the database is designed to closely mimic real-word eCommerce databases.

 ## Database Schema
 The schema is stored in the project repository.
 It can also be visited with the link: <u> https://github.com/bhavay1998/Web_Analytics/blob/main/Schema.pdf </u>